 Likewise, if you write off a deal because the investment summary looks like your Aunt Ida’s tax returns from last year and causes your eyes to glaze over, you might be missing out on a great opportunity.

 Let’s take a look at a sample investment summary.
-I’ll walk through my thought process when I first look through an investment summary, so you’ll know what to look for the next time one lands in your inbox.
+I’ll walk through my thought process when I first look through an investment opportunity, so you’ll know what to look for the next time one lands in your inbox.

 Please note: For simplicity’s sake, I’m using a one-page executive summary for this example, rather than a full-blown investment summary, which could be dozens of pages long.

-Even though every investment summary is different, there are some basic elements that are pretty common across all multifamily real estate syndication investment summaries:
+As a real estate investor, regardless of your experience level and even though every investment summary is different, there are some basic elements that are pretty common across all multifamily real estate syndication investment summaries:

 - Project name (often the name of the apartment complex)

-- Photos of the property and area
+- Photos of the rental property and area

 - Overview of the submarket